-6.2 Main Employment Results
+6.2.
+Main Employment Results

-In the previous section we provided empirical evidence confirming a credit dry up following the 2011 embezzlement scandal in impacted banks.
+In the previous section, we provided empirical evidence confirming a credit dry up following the 2011 embezzlement scandal in impacted banks.
 Next, we investigate if the credit dry up had any impact on the real side of the economy.
 Specifically, we ask: what is the effect on employment of the scandal?
 To answer this question, as illustrated in equation (2), we compare the employment growth between firms connected to impacted banks and other non-connected firms.

-reports the estimation results for equation (2).
+Error!
+Reference source not found. reports the estimation results for equation (2).
 LTB in this table is the treatment variable that switches on for firms that are connected to a troubled bank.
 The average treatment effect is captured by the coefficient of the interaction term, β_3 , in equation (2).
 The dependent variable in this table is the natural logarithm of number of firm employees.
 Therefore, the interaction coefficient, which compares the change in logarithm of employment, has the interpretation of difference in employment growth rates between connected and non-connected firms.
-The impact of company size on employment level is controlled by including the logarithm of company's total sales in all specifications in confirm a significant difference in employment growth rates between connected versus non-connected firms.
+The impact of company size on employment level is controlled by including the logarithm of company's total sales in all specifications in Error!
+Reference source not found..
+Year fixed effects are included in all specifications to control for macro events that potentially impact the labor market and therefore employment in Iranian listed companies.
+Industry fixed effects are also included to control for unobservable industry differences that may impact its employment picture (e.g., labor intensive versus capital intensive industries).

+Results in column 1 of Error!
+Reference source not found. confirm a significant difference in employment growth rates between connected and non-connected firms.
 In column 1, the estimated value for the coefficient for the interaction term, β_3 , shows a 7.8% difference in employment growth rate, which is statistically significant at the 5% level.
 Adding controls in column 2 does not alter this finding.
 Instead, it suggests that the treatment effect may actually be even larger, 8.4%.
 Our finding is also robust to the way we control for industry unobservable factors.
 The interaction coefficient remains negative and both economically and statistically significant when we use average industry employment instead of industry fixed effects in column 3.